11rchitwood/11rchitwood.github.io/_posts/hope.md

 # Hope

-## Where does your hope lie?

-As I'm writing this, we're in the middle of the 2024 election season, with no winners decided yet.
-Honestly, I'm feeling a bit jaded.
-But when I was asked to write Advent devotions about Hope, I remembered the 2008 election season.
-Do you remember the Barack Obama "Hope" poster?
-Street artist Shepard Fairey based the design on a photo taken an AP freelance photographer.
-The poster showed then-presidential-candidate Obama with his gaze lifted up, stylized in red, white, and blue with a bold block font "HOPE" at the base.

-This image was everywhere back then, and it clearly resonated with many people.
-Some folks saw for the first time a presidential candidate that looked like them during the most serious economic downturn since the Great Depression.
-Looking back, I can't help but think about how many of folks were just like this during Jesus' time.
-First, I think of the Zealots, a revolutionary group who thought Jesus came to help them overthrow the Roman government.
-Next, there were the Essenes, who thought they could retreat from society to remain holy and pure.
-Then, there were the Pharisees, who were sure that strict adherence to the law was the only way forward.
-Finally, there were the Sadducees, who thought they were above the rest in both holiness and social status.
-The funny thing is, they all had one thing in common: none of them really understood what Jesus came to do.

-Jesus came to change people's hearts, not their politics.
-With Jesus in your heart, everything changes, not just one dimmension of life.
-This Christmas, regardless of election outcomes or anything else, I pray that we experience revival in our hearts and that that would lead us to be the body of Christ in our community.

-*Loving Jesus, help us to keep our hope in you, and you alone, this Christmas season.
-Divert our eyes from the squabbles of politics, and fix us on loving our neighbor as you love us.
-AMEN.*

 ## Hope for the Flowers

 One of the best gifts I ever received was from my Sunday school teachers in 12th grade.
 It was a yellow book with a butterfly on it called *Hope for the Flowers* by Trina Paulus.
 The cover explained that it was a "a tale - partly about life, partly about revolution, and lots about hope - for adults and other including caterpillars who can read".
 If you can, read it yourself, but I'll try to summarize here.